the-mhdi/Ethereum-Middle-Client/README.md

-### Ethereum Middle client Concept, Modular Ethereum With Extensions; Offloading specialized, semi-critical logics from the Execution Layer client.
+### Ethereum Middle client Concept, Modular Ethereum With Extensions; A Protocol-Adjacent Overlay Network for Verifiable Off-Chain Computation on Ethereum and Offloading specialized, semi-critical logics from the Execution Layer client.

 A standard interface for adding custom logics/extensions to Ethereum nodes with no concensus layer change, no hard fork, no L2!

 it's a protocol-adjacent layer introducing a new type of ethereum clients with a new set of API endponts along side a custom transaction type with a unified p2p sub-pool that interacts directly with ethereum main public mempool each node on this network of new clients can have itsown set of Extensions.

 I define Extensions as protocol-aware customizable components , that can be used to perform complex computations and validations that would be costly for the EVM and on the other hand not reasonable to do a hardfork for, an example of such computations could be ERC-4337 Bundlers.

 ![Untitled Diagram drawio (1)](https://github.com/user-attachments/assets/a76e0ebf-96c4-487f-95b5-303b1ce4fe00) Fig. 1

 # How Does It Work?
-in a ZKP manner, Middle-Nodes act as verifiers and Extensios are provers, middle nodes maintain a routing tables of their neighbours and their respective Extensions, middle nodes regardless of the extension they have, can maintain their mempool to have all types of  operaions(a special txn).
+Middle-Nodes form a *semi-stateless network of ZK-WASM runtime machines, each middle-node can have its own set of desired Extensions, middle nodes maintain a routing table of their neighbours and their respective Extensions, upon receiving a transaction(userOperation) it gets added to a public mempool, a middle node would pick up a transaction, loads the specific WASM binary for the requested ExtensionID then executes the binary inside its zk-WASM runtime, generates the proof and then propagates the post-transaction(Post-operation), a middle node regardless of its extension-set would maintain a public mempool of all types of operaions and extensions.

 ### Core Concepts :
  #### * Middle-Client: new type of Ethereum node that sits between standard Execution clients and end-users
   * Maintains two mempools:
      1. Operation Mempool: unprocessed Operations
      2. PostOp Mempool: processed and validated Operations
+  * Is a ZK-WASM runtime machine
   * Acts as a verifier of Extension outputs
   * Manages routing tables of peer Middle-Clients and their supported Extensions
   * Can enforce stake, fee, and reputation policies to prevent spam and maintain trust